amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 homer.descendents.push(bart, lisa, maggie);
 ```

-That's all, we have a tree data structure!
+That's all; we have a tree data structure!

 {% img /images/simpson2-tree.jpg "Simpson tree data structure" %}

 The node `abe` is the **root** and `bart`, `lisa` and `maggie` are the **leaf** nodes of the tree.
-Notice that tree's node can have different number of descendants: 0, 1, 3 or any number.
+Notice that tree's node can have a different number of descendants: 0, 1, 3 or any number.

 # Binary Trees

 Trees nodes can have zero or more children.
-However, when a tree has at the most 2 children then it's called **binary tree**.
+However, when a tree has at the most 2 children, then it's called **binary tree**.

 A binary tree is one of the most common forms of trees and has many applications such as: